eglaubauf/egMatLib/README.md

 ### Compatibility

- - Tested on 18.5.696 on Windows 10 and Ubuntu 20.04
+ - Tested on 19.0.383 on Windows 10
- - Houdini Indie only
+ - Houdini Indie only (open HDAs for rebuild if desired)
- - Tested with Redshift 3.0.57
+ - Tested with Redshift 3.0.59
  - Other builds might work
  - The repo will be updated regularly
  - Python 2 support